ChannyHong/cctv-mask-detector/README.md

 ## Finetuning To The Rescue (MTCNN)

-So the very first (and a big one at that) problem we have is that our MTCNN face recognizer is not even picking up on folks' faces.
+So the very first (and a big one at that) problem we have is that our MTCNN face recognizer is placing bounding boxes around way too many things.
 This is a big problem, since our mask detection classifier very much depends on the output bounding boxes.
+We want to finetune the MTCNN model to have it only place bounding boxes around faces.

 Okay, so it seems like we're going to need to annotate some live data on the go in order to finetune our MTCNN face recognizer.
-Time to unlock the powers of Superb AI's Suite!
+Time to unlock the powers of *Superb AI's Suite*!

 First log into Superb AI's [Suite](https://suite.superb-ai.com/) (make a free account if you don't have one already) and make a new project.
 I chose 'image' as data type and 'box' as annotation type.
-I then added 3 classes to the project: 'correctly_masked', 'incorrectly_masked', and 'not_masked'.
+I then added 2 classes to the project: 'protected' and 'unprotected'.
+For finetuning the MTCNN, we only need the bounding box coordinates, but we're going to classify the boxes as well in case we want to finetune the mask detector model further too.

 EDIT: You can now use Suite's video data type to streamline the annotation process even more!

-Then, in order to streamline this workflow, we are now going to hook our project to with our local dev environment.
+Then, in order to streamline this workflow, we are now going to hook our project to with our local dev environment, so that we can use the CLI and Python SDK.
 First, if you don't have the Suite CLI installed already, run:

 ```
 pip install spb-cli
 ```

 Then, we are going to need to authenticate our dev environment to the project.
-Get the account 'Access Key' from 'My Account > Advanced' menu, and keep it handy for the following command:
+Get the account 'Access Key' from 'My Profile > Advanced' menu, and keep it handy for the following command:

 ```
 spb configure